crispinalan/talkcalendar/README.md

 # Talk Calendar (Gtk4 Version)

+## Preamble

 Talk Calendar is a Linux personal desktop calendar with some speech capability.
+With this solo version the dependency on an external text-to-speech engine has been removed and replaced with a basic built-in self contained speech synthesizer.
+This means that Talk Calendar can be run as a standalone application.
+This is the Gtk4 version of Talk Calendar and it will not compile against the Gtk3 libraries as there are many depreciations and other changes as outlined in the Gtk's migrating from 3 to 4 [article](https://docs.gtk.org/gtk4/migrating-3to4.html).
+My migration notes below outline the code changes that had to made to use Gtk4.

 ![](talkcalendar.png)